nyhsola/simple-castle/README.md

 ### How to pack into jar
 Use `gradlew :server:launcher:jar` task to pack application into jar

+### How to dist with JRE
+Use `gradlew :server:launcher:distpackr` task to distribute
+Before running, edit jdk.properties to use proper JDK

 ### How to pack blender model into the game
 **(No need to do this if you did not change model)**
 Use task `gradlew :asset:buildModel` to update model.
 It packs **.blend** files from step4 folder into the assets